OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 - Self service facility to drive adoption at scale, use investment in M365 to help drive adoption of M365
 - No code Bots have quick time to value and net quick win for M365 project team
 - Power Virtual Agent Bots for Teams work with Enterprise customer seeded licensing
 - AdoptBot can be branded.
-E.g. AskO365, AskMyCompanyIT
+E.G. AskO365, AskMyCompanyIT, Larry
 - Solidifies and strengthens your champions network
 - Drive down support costs with fewer service desk tickets*